-Recipient should only maintain funds on hand needed to cover thirty calendar days worth of expenses and draw down proportionately based on percentage of project completion.
-Per 2 CFR § 305, "Advance payments to a non-Federal entity must be limited to the minimum amounts needed and be timed to be in accordance with the actual, immediate cash requirements of the non-Federal entity in carrying out the purpose of the approved program or project.
+Per 2 CFR § 30512, "Advance payments to a non-Federal entity must be limited to the minimum amounts needed and be timed to be in accordance with the actual, immediate cash requirements of the non-Federal entity in carrying out the purpose of the approved program or project.
 The timing and amount of advance payments must be as close as is administratively feasible to the actual disbursements by the non-Federal entity for direct program or project costs and the proportionate share of any allowable indirect costs.
 The non-Federal entity must make timely payment to contractors in accordance with the contract provisions."

-Section D.7.e-f of the NOFO describes the ineligible uses of TBCP funds.
-Recipients and subrecipients must familiarize themselves with this section of the NOFO to ensure that Federal funds are not inappropriately expended.
+Section D.7.e- of the NOFO (FY 2021) and NOFO (FY 2023) describes the ineligible uses of TBCP funds.
+Recipients and subrecipients must familiarize themselves with this section of the NOFO to ensure that federal funds are not inappropriately expended.
 Examples of ineligible uses include: covered communications; equipment or services as defined in Section 9 of the Secure and Trusted Communications Networks Act of 2019 (47 U.S.C.
 1608); profits and fees, and funding infrastructure that was completed prior to the grant award period.